UPDATED JUNE 2023.

 You’ve decided its time to go to Antarctica!
 A lifelong dream turned reality, or maybe you have been before and can’t get enough of this pristine and transformative destination.
 But now, you are faced with choosing your vessel.
 With so many vessels to choose from and so many things to consider, navigating your way through the fleet can seem a little daunting.
 Considering the time and cost required to undertake such an epic voyage, getting it ‘just right’ is pivotally important.
-This means taking into consideration your desires, budget, and even things you should consider you never knew you had to like extra activities, time onshore, ship stability and overall cruising comforts.
+This means finding the best Antarctica cruise ship for your needs, taking into consideration your desires, budget, and even things you should consider you never knew you had to like extra activities, time onshore, ship stability and overall cruising comforts.

 So, we’re here to help.

 We’ve combined our knowledge and personal experiences to bring you a comprehensive guide to the ship loads of options cruising to Antarctica.
-Here you will find the pros and cons to help you find that perfect vessel to accommodate your unforgettable adventure to the end of the world.
+Here you will find the pros and cons to help you find the perfect Antarctica cruise ship to accommodate your unforgettable adventure to the end of the world.

 When it comes to Antarctic expedition ships, don’t let anyone tell you differently, because size does matter… A lot.
 Believe it or not, size is the greatest factor you should consider when choosing a ship.
 Why? because size determines price, itinerary, time onshore, comforts, extra amenities and everything else that goes along with cruising to one of the most remote destinations on the planet.